KQEFEM/EnrichedFiniteElements.jl/README.md

 Pkg.add(url="https://github.com/KQEFEM/EnrichedFiniteElements.jl")
 ```
 ## Note
-The Docker container is only tested on Apple Silicon.
+The Docker container is only tested on Apple Silicon and WSL (Although painfully slow to buuld).